-Alu repeats constituting an estimated 11% of the human genome have been proposed to serve as recombination sites for translocations by virtue of non-allelic homologous recombination.
+Alu repeats constituting an estimated 11% of the human genome have been proposed to serve as recombination sites for translocations by non-allelic homologous recombination.

-In support, the presence of Alu elements at sequenced translocation junctions in patient cases has been rare and anecdotal, further suggesting that Alu elements are not universal markers of breakpoints.
+In support, the presence of Alu elements at sequenced translocation junctions in inpatient cases has been rare and anecdotal, further suggesting that Alu elements are not universal markers of breakpoints.

 Common brittle sites (CFS) have also been linked to translocations.

-Common brittle sites are cytologically defined regions of chromosomes that contain gaps and metaphase constrictions under partial replication stress, and these regions have been shown to be prone to breakage.
+Common brittle sites are cytologically defined regions of chromosomes containing gaps and metaphase constrictions under partial replication stress, prone to breakage.

-A recent large-scale analysis of 746 cancer cell lines revealed a strong match of fragile sites with regions of homozygous cancer-causing deletions that strongly support their role in tumorigenesis.
+A recent large-scale analysis of 746 cancer cell lines revealed an intense match of fragile sites with regions of homozygous cancer-causing deletions that strongly support their role in tumorigenesis.

-A possible link between brittle sites and translocation formation comes from the observation that exposure of thyroid cells to chemicals that induce brittle sites promotes RET / PTC translocations.
+A possible link between brittle sites and translocation formation is the observation that exposure of thyroid cells to chemicals that induce flaky areas promotes RET / PTC translocations.

-Although no single mechanism appears to explain the appearance of common brittle sites, some common sequence features have been identified.
+Although no single mechanism appears to explain the appearance of common brittle sites, some standard sequence features have been identified.